Article originally written by Alex Simpson.

-Whatever your reasons for cutting, whilst talking about it is easy enough, actually doing it is a whole different matter altogether.
-When cutting, your objectives are obviously to strip away as much fat as possible, whilst retaining as much muscle mass as you can, ultimately with the aim of looking as lean, ripped, and as vascular as you possibly can.
+Want to know if you can keep using creatine when cutting fat?
+Let us break it down for you.
+Whatever your reasons for cutting fat, talking about it is the easy part, actually doing it is a whole different matter.
+When cutting, your objectives are obviously to strip away fat, whilst retaining as much muscle mass as you can, ultimately with the aim of looking lean.

 What Is Creatine?

-Creatine is a naturally occurring nitrogenous compound that is synthesized within the human body, as well as being present in foods including red meat and fish.
+Creatine is a naturally occurring nitrogenous compound that’s synthesized within the human body.
+You can also find creatine in foods like red meat and fish.

 The liver, pancreas, and kidneys help to synthesize this compound, which is actually a derivative of three separate amino acids, which are: glycine, arginine, and methionine.
-Numerous studies and pieces of scientific research, have been able to link creatine to muscle growth and repair.
+Several studies and scientific research, have been able to link creatine to muscle growth and repair.

 How Does Creatine Work?

 Creatine works by being stored by the muscles in the form of creatine phosphate, which plays a key-role in the ATP energy system.
-ATP, or Adenosine Tri-Phosphate, is a natural source of energy used by the muscles, so by increasing ATP levels, muscle hypertrophy and training intensity can both be increased exponentially.
+ATP, or Adenosine Triphosphate, is a natural source of energy used by the muscles.
+By increasing ATP levels, muscle hypertrophy and training intensity can both be increased exponentially.

-As mentioned, the body is able to naturally synthesise creatine, but the main problem is simply the fact that the amount of creatine that the body can produce, is simply not enough to prove especially beneficial.
-This creatine is speedily converted into ATP by the muscles, but unfortunately, the amounts produced can literally only prove beneficial for a few seconds.
+As mentioned, the body naturally synthesises creatine.
+But the main problem is the fact that the amount of creatine that the body can produce is simply not enough to prove especially beneficial.
+This creatine is speedily converted into ATP by the muscles, but unfortunately, the amounts produced only prove beneficial for a few seconds.

 Muscle Growth and Repair

-Creatine is extremely popular amongst bodybuilders and strength athletes, due to the fact that it can assist with muscle growth and repair.
+Creatine is extremely popular amongst bodybuilders and strength athletes, because it is a star player when it comes to muscle growth and repair.

 The main reason for this is simply down to the fact that the more creatine there is, the more ATP can be produced, and therefore, the more energy the muscles will have, resulting in longer training durations and increased training intensity.